protesilaos/my-website/_commentary/2022-07-30-philosophy-shaving-beard.md

 nothing, and towards nothing.
 There will always be transfiguration.
 Learn this and you will remain undisturbed in the lightness of your being.

+[^Ugliness]: **Update 2022-07-31 18:33 +0300:** On rare occasions I
+    raise secondary points without explaining them: they don't really matter.
+Though here I need to elaborate , otherwise there may be a misunderstanding.
+It is inferred from my writings---or stated outright---that I have no interest in social standards and, as such, the point about me being "uglier" is just part of my cynicism.
+    People would tell me that a long beard is not attractive and that I should keep it trimmed, do this, do that...
+To them, a natural long beard is "ugly", otherwise their exhortations to improve my looks would be meaningless.
+Then, there is the other view which holds that facial hair is attractive only when it is a stubble.
+As I had just shaved, I had none.
+There is a slur that people use, but I will save you the trouble.
+So again, per this inane standard, I am "ugly".
+Then, if I were to just do what it takes to be "pretty" with the facial hair, people would have more opinions about my hair, clothing, accessories, and, and, and...
+The gist is that either I should ignore them by being confident and by letting them entertain whatever notion they want (what I do), or yield to their pressure and become an avatar of their expectations.
+This is how things stand.
+Sometimes this cynic teases people to test their reflexes.